SOSMIX Recipes - Vegetarian Recipes

 3 Tbsp. extra virgin olive oil

-pinch of salt
+Pinch of salt

-lukewarm water as needed
+Lukewarm water as needed

-One pack sosmix made up as per instructions
+One pack Sosmix made up as per instructions

-100g spinach wilted in a pan with seasoning - keep as dry as
+100g spinach wilted in a pan with seasoning – keep as dry as possible

 50g ricotta cheese or vegan alternative cheese

-50g lightly chopped, toasted pinenuts
+50g lightly chopped, toasted pine nuts

-Make up the pastry, put in the fridge to chill while you
+Make up the pastry, put in the fridge to chill while you assemble the filling.

-Roll out the pastry into a wider rectangle that will wrap all
+Roll out the pastry into a wider rectangle that will wrap all the way around the Sosmix.

-Along the centre lay out a thick line of the spinach, then
+Along the centre lay out a thick line of the spinach, then thickly spread the ricotta over the top.

-Sprinkle the pinenuts on to the ricotta and season.
+Sprinkle the pine nuts on to the ricotta and season.

-Put the Sosmix on top and wrap the pastry around the whole
+Put the Sosmix on top and wrap the pastry around the whole lot like a sausage roll.

-Turn so the fold is on the bottom, egg wash and put on a
+Turn so the fold is on the bottom, egg wash and put on a baking tray.

 Bake for about 30 minutes on 190 C until golden brown.

-Serve with new potatoes and green beans or if you're not
+Serve with new potatoes and green beans or if you’re not feeling so fancy, chips and beans!

-More Sosmix recipes coming soon
+More Sosmix recipes coming soon.